This dreaded, seemingly trick question will no longer be difficult to answer in job interviews.

 Most job candidates are familiar with the “What’s your biggest weakness?” interview question, but few feel equipped to answer it with confidence.

-The next time you’re asked the stress-inducing question in an interview, use these tips to provide a powerful response.
+The next time you’re asked the stress-inducing question in an interview, use these tips to provide a powerful response to discuss your weaknesses for interviews.

 Avoid faux weaknesses.